 DescriptionStartopia is a real-time strategy/city management game.
-Set in a post-apocalyptic future, it is your job to rebuild the once-thriving network of starships and space-stations.
-You must compete against several other enterprises, using economic and military means to expand your power and restore life to the war-torn planets of the galaxy.
+Set in a post-apocalyptic future, it is your job to rebuild the once-thriving network of space-stations.
+You must compete against several other enterprises, using economic and military means to expand your power.

 - "星际乐土" -- Chinese spelling (simplified)

 - "Startopia: Space City" -- French title

 |Highly addictive, if not as original as some claim.||Ola Sverre Bauge (235)|